GeographicPerspective/ArcGIS-JS-API-Compiler/README.md

 # ArcGIS-JS-API-Compiler (for ESRI JS API 3.12)

 ESRI ArcGIS JS API Compiler is a basic template for a single page ESRI mapping application.
 The project has been designed so that a user can easily set-up and compile all the JavaScript and CSS files.
 The more complex the web application developed, the more benefit will be gained from compiling the code.
-For example, a recently developed map viewer compiled down from 116 JavaScript files to 10 and 57 CSS files to 9.
+For example, a recently developed map viewer compiled down from 133 JavaScript files to 12 and 17 CSS files to 9.
+A total saving of 129 file or 573 kilobytes.
 In this project a simple demo web application has been included to demonstrate file structure and location.

 Prerequisite
 ------------